Refining Cram\'er-Rao Bound With Multivariate Parameters: An Extrinsic Geometry Perspective: Matrix curvature correction

-if and only if the degree-6 homogeneous polynomial \(P(v):=N(v)^2\) is divisible (as a polynomial) by the degree-4 homogeneous polynomial \(D(v)\), and the quotient is a homogeneous quadratic polynomial.
-Equivalently, (*) holds iff there is a homogeneous quadratic polynomial \(Q(v)\) with
+if and only if the degree-6 homogeneous polynomial \(N(v)^2\) is divisible by the degree-4 homogeneous polynomial \(D(v)\), with the quotient being a homogeneous quadratic polynomial.
+Equivalently, (*) holds if and only if there exists a homogeneous quadratic polynomial \(Q(v)\) such that:

 \end{proposition}